royashcenazi/smart-on-fhir-demo/README.md

 2. Register your app or use the provided launch parameters.
 3. Use the launch URL with `?iss=...&launch=...` to start the SMART on FHIR flow.
 4. The frontend will use the official SMART on FHIR JavaScript library ([fhirclient](https://github.com/smart-on-fhir/client-js)) to handle authentication and FHIR API access in the browser.

-## Full disclosure
-I have implemented the protocol based on my uderstanding, and used AI for some of the logic, while learning REACT (I come from Vue) so take anything in this repo with a grain or two of salt.

 ---